chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > Can you share a particularly challenging technical problem you encountered in one of your projects?
 How did you approach solving it, and what was the outcome?

-At Toyou Feiji Electronics, our centralized storage management platform had a critical performance issue.
+At Toyou Feiji Electronics, our distributed storage management platform had a critical performance issue.
 Our project was based on Vue 2, as the codebase grew, the Webpack build process was taking over 10 minutes, which was severely impacting our team's productivity.

 My task was to find a solution that would improve build performance without disrupting our existing codebase or introducing bugs.